 | Input | Natural language | Keywords or semantic query |

-| Output | Synthesised answer with grounded sources | List of matching notes |
+| Output | Synthesised answer with inline citations | List of matching notes |